xdmnl/api-documentation/source/includes/_endpoints.md

 > Response **202**

 Appends a new message into an inbox.

+If you want to import a message with attached files, please check [how to send attachments](#send-attachments).

 <aside class="warning">
 Imported messages will <strong>NOT</strong> be linked to any channel until a reply is sent.
 When replying to a conversation with no channels, you <strong>MUST</strong> choose from which channel to send the message.